ThornTechPublic/SwiftNetworkStarterKit/README.md

 The aim of this is to solve the following problems as simply as possible:

-* Handle JSON as elegantly as possible
+* Elegantly handle JSON responses
 * Cache successfully downloaded images
 * Serialize images (automatically convert NSData to UIImage)
 * Dry out network boilerplate code with a request router